BestTimesToVisit.com Logo

 cultural

-Delve into the rich maritime history of Ushuaia at this captivating museum.
-Discover fascinating exhibits on early explorers, whaling, and the region's unique connection to the sea.
-Don't miss the detailed models of historic ships and the captivating stories of the area's seafaring past.
+Delve into the rich maritime history of Ushuaia at the city's Maritime Museum.
+Explore exhibits on early explorers, whaling, and the region's unique relationship with the sea.
+Look for the detailed models of historic ships and the stories of the early settlers.

 Kayaking the Beagle Channel